Catherine22/Frontend-Development/JavaScript/README.md

 console.log('hello from console.log')
 ```

-Now, if you run those queues at a time, you will get:
+Now, if you run those queues at a time, you get:

 ```Javascript
 setTimeout(() => {